Join Our Mailing List for REGULAR Updates

 Ph.
 (212) 967-0322 ext.
 330

-Gregory Brender is a policy analyst at United Neighborhood Houses.
-He focuses on early childhood education, child welfare preventive services, eviction prevention and human services for public housing residents.
-Gregory works closely with UNH member agency staff and clients as well as government to advocate for neighborhood based services for New York City’s children and low-income communities.
+Gregory Brender is Deputy Director for New York City Policy & Advocacy United Neighborhood Houses.
+Gregory leads UNH’s city level advocacy as well as UNH’s work in early childhood education, after-school, youth services, homelessness and public housing.
+Gregory works closely with UNH member agency staff and program participants as well as government to advocate for neighborhood based services for New York City’s children and low-income communities.

 Gregory received his own early childhood education at Lindgren and the Spring School.
 He studied Literature and Philosophy at Beloit College in Wisconsin and holds a M.A. in Politics with a focus on American Politics and Government from New York University.